alexk49/howto.txt/README.md

 Simply, follow the format of:

-actual-instruction      description of tasks +tags +relevant +to +tasks
+actual-instruction/command      description of tasks +tags +relevant +to +tasks @topic @tags

+## What is this madness?

+This is not a definitive reference for anything and has been built up over time.
+I know the information can be found through the help and manual pages etc. but I've found this serves as a quick reference for something I have already looked up and found useful but not yet memorised.

+To be honest, one of the main motivators for making this is simply that I find the act of writing/typing something to be the best way for me to take the information in.

+## Basic search

 For example, you might need a reminder for some variation of the ls linux command.
 Then you would write:

-list all files including hidden files / list hidden files: ls -al +list +hidden +linux +terminal
+list all files including hidden files / list hidden files: ls -al +list +hidden @linux @terminal

 The description is deliberately overly verbose and includes different variations of searches.